CodeKullen/QT/README.md

 QT
 ==

-This is a fork of the former Quick Translator from Igor Gladkov which was removed from Firefox.
+This is a fork of the former Firefox Add-On Quick Translator from Igor Gladkov which was removed from Firefox (https://bugzilla.mozilla.org/show_bug.cgi?id=1175425)